toni-navigation/toni_frontend/documentation/Test-Strategy.md

 - Usability Testing: Gather feedback from blind users to improve user experience.

 ### Accessibility Testing
-Assess the app's usability for blind users, including screen reader compatibility and voice-guided navigation.
+Assess the app's usability for blind users:
+  - On iOS, we use the Accessibility Inspector.
+It ships with macOS and can be accessed easily via Xcode or the macOS Spotlight.
+  - On Android, we use Accessibility Scanner.
+  - Using the ESLint "a11y" plugin.
   - https://medium.com/reactbrasil/introducing-react-native-accessibility-engine-fcf78f2a3805

 ### Calibration Testing